Congenital heart defect: Treatment

 CHD may require surgery and medications.
 Medications include diuretics, which aid the body in eliminating water, salts, and digoxin for strengthening the contraction of the heart.
 This slows the heartbeat and removes some fluid from tissues.
 Some defects require surgical procedures to restore circulation back to normal and in some cases, multiple surgeries are needed.

 Interventional cardiology now offers minimally invasive alternatives to surgery for some patients.
 The Melody Transcatheter Pulmonary Valve (TPV), approved in Europe in 2006 and in the U.S. in 2010 under a Humanitarian Device Exemption (HDE), is designed to treat congenital heart disease patients with a dysfunctional conduit in their right ventricular outflow tract (RVOT).
 The RVOT is the connection between the heart and lungs; once blood reaches the lungs, it is enriched with oxygen before being pumped to the rest of the body.
 Transcatheter pulmonary valve technology provides a less-invasive means to extend the life of a failed RVOT conduit and is designed to allow physicians to deliver a replacement pulmonary valve via a catheter through the patient's blood vessels.

 Many people require lifelong specialized cardiac care, first with a pediatric cardiologist and later with an adult congenital cardiologist.
 There are more than 1.8 million adults living with congenital heart defects.

+Mental health

+Supporting people with chronic diseases such as congenital heart disease with emotional problems and mental health is a treatment consideration.
+Since some people with congenital heart disease have a lower quality of life that is related to their condition, some people may struggle with finding a job, engaging in physical exercise, with their fertility, and clinical depression as examples.
+An estimated 31% of adults with congenital heart disease also have mood disorders.
+Psychotherapy may be helpful for treating some people who have congenital heart disease and depression, however further research is needed to determine the best way to reduce depression including the length of treatments required for an improvement, type of psychotherapy treatments, and how the psychotherapy sessions are delivered.